Medical Evaluation of the Impact of Prolonged Stress on the Body

 Factors That Can Contribute to Burnout

-This type of situation is especially common among professionals with high responsibilities, executives, entrepreneurs, or people with particularly demanding lifestyles.
+This type of context is often observed in individuals with high levels of responsibility, including executives, entrepreneurs, or those with particularly demanding lifestyles.

 Impact of Stress on Physiological Balance

-Prolonged stress can influence different regulatory systems of the body.
+Prolonged stress may influence different regulatory systems within the body.

-Among the physiological processes that may be affected are:
+- Physiological processes that may be affected include:hormonal regulation

 - energy metabolism